cngaber/library/README.md

     return(xmlHttp.responseText);
 })("https://raw.githubusercontent.com/cngaber/library/main/functions"));
 ```
 8. You are good to go!
 Remember all functions are located in the scene.
+Also, the code provided automatically updates the functions whenever there is one, so no need to worry about that!

 # Documentation